2025 Kangaroo tour of England: Aftermath

 Following England's Ashes defeat at the conclusion of the second test, England head coach Shaun Wane stated that England will continue to struggle to beat Australia until the intensity of Super League improves, further stating NRL players experience "test level match" on an almost weekly basis.
-This point was also echoed the The Guardian and British rugby league website LoveRugbyLeague, with both stating Super League's expansion to 14 teams will not help improve intensity.
+This point was also echoed by The Guardian and British rugby league website LoveRugbyLeague, with both stating Super League's expansion to 14 teams will not help improve intensity.
 The Guardian's Gavin Willacy went further on this suggesting that Bradford Bulls, Castleford Tigers, Huddersfield Giants, Toulouse Olympique, and York Knights aren't fit for Super League as they only provide "limited challenges" to top players.
 Further criticism came as a result of Super League not allowing the national side any on field training sessions during the 2025 season, a point contested by Wane before the tour.
 The Guardian again, called out the "embarrassing" hypocrisy of the RFL by billing the series as the most important series in year while also denying any training sessions in its build up.

 Sky Sports pundit and former international Brian Carney described England's performance as a "disaster" and called England a team "paralysed by fear".
 He further criticised multiples of Shaun Wane's decisions and how many of them didn't pan out.

 Similar media analysis was also widely made in Australia, however Australia head coach Kevin Walters rubbished Australia's media coverage who frequently described the series as "a walk in the park", going as far as to say these journalists and pundits should "come over and walk with them".

 BBC Sport describe the revived Ashes as a series Australia want but England need.

 The 2025 Ashes was spectated by 132,418 proving to be one of the most popular international rugby league events in recent times in the United Kingdom.
 The series also ranked third in the most spectated Ashes series held in the UK after 1990 and 1994.
 The next Ashes series is scheduled for 2028.

 Despite the whitewash, NRL Senior Reporter Brad Walter listed England as one of five nations (along with Australia) who were capable of winning the 2026 World Cup, however caveated this by putting Australia and New Zealand as favourites.

 Australia's Cameron Munster won the Fulton–Reilly Award as player of the series, gaining the votes of seven of the 11-member voting panel.
 Also receiving votes were Harry Grant with two, while Angus Crichton and Reece Walsh received one vote each.

+Shaun Wane stepped down as England head coach in the January following the series.